deeppavlov/seq2seq_scg/README.md

-<h1>Seq2Seq</h1>
+<h1>Seq2Seq Neural Machine Translation model with different optimization techniques</h1>

+This is our implementation of seq2seq neural machine translation model with different optimization techniques.
+For details, see the corresponding NIPS'17 workshop paper https://www.overleaf.com/read/ncpvyxbhhjgq

 <h2> Requirements </h2>
-We strongly recommend use anaconda, as the easiest way for setting up requirements.
+We recommend to use anaconda, as the easiest way for setting up requirements.

+1) python 3.6
-1) pytorch
+2) pytorch 0.2

-... etc
 <h2>Setting up</h2>

-1) Place IWSLT german->english dataset in the directory:
+1) Get IWSLT'14 german->english dataset https://wit3.fbk.eu/archive/2014-01/texts/de/en/de-en.tgz
+Then place it in the directory:

 data/nmt_iwslt